prasad535/AI_medical/README.md

-# AI_medical
-This repository created to do some practice i health care particuarly medical
+# Welcome to my data science we page